obokhove/wetropolis20162020/WetropolisQuizanswers/readme.md

 a) rain falls for 4s in the reservoir; b) there is no rain; c) rain falls for 2s in the moor.

+ANSWER: c) rain falls for 2 seconds in the moor (the box with the porous particles representing a porous peat moor, say).

 Q3: There are 4 rain duration outcomes (that is 1s,2s,4s,9s of rainfall per wd) and 4 rain location outcomes (rainfall in reservoir, in reservoir & moor, in moor, no rain).

 What is the most extreme rainfall event possible on one Wetropolis day?

 a) No rainfall; b) 9s in moor; c) 9s in reservoir & moor; d) 9s in reservoir.

 Locate the city in the set-up.
 Next observe Wetropolis over several Wetropolis days and notice that the city starts to flood after such an extreme rainfall events —unless you have applied flood control.
-On average you will have to wait for a certain number of Wetropolis days, the return period, for extreme rainfall and extreme flooding of the city to occur
+On average you will have to wait for a certain number of Wetropolis days, the return period, for extreme rainfall and extreme flooding of the city to occur.

+ANSWER: c) 9s of rainfall in both the reservoir and moor.

 Q4: In the ideal case of 50%-50% splits on the Galtonboard, in 16 what is the average number of balls collected in the 4 Galtonboard channels?